peterbourgon/prometheus-aggregator/README.md

 buckets and I know that sounds hard, and it _is_ hard, life is hard, I'm sorry for that but you can take some solace in the fact that we all kind of share this suffering as a species.

+## Bad data

+By default, if a client sends bad data, the only thing that happens is the prometheus-aggregator will log an error, the client won't know about it.
+This is a good idea for production but maybe for dev you want to pass the `-strict` flag, which means if a client sends bad data it gets disconnected!!
+Harsh!!